ZTECH10/machine-learning-cybersecurity-intrusion-detection/README.md

 The model's high precision and recall indicate strong performance in detecting cyberattacks, making it effective and reliable for real-world application.

-`Features:`

-- Model Training: Includes code for training the Random Forest model.
-- Data Preprocessing: Includes code for encoding categorical variables
-- Evaluation: Includes code for evaluating the model using various performance metrics and visualizing feature importances.

 `Data Analysis`
 - Conducted correlation analysis with heatmaps to identify network variables associated with cyberattacks.